 While there are thousands of apps/platforms where OTT video ads are served, here’s a quick list of the big players in the OTT space:

 - Tubi TV

 - Food Network

-We’re seeing a big shift to OTT this year, so right now is a perfect time to test OTT before the masses come and drive up CPMs for impressions served.
+The big shift to OTT/CTV is in the review mirror, so right now is a perfect time to test OTT before the masses come and drive up CPMs for impressions served.
 Let’s talk!